 An essential component of the measurement system, this computer-based device computes the flow rate based on sensor inputs.

-For gas measurement, the American Gas Association (AGA) defines the standard equations to be used for gas measurement.
+AGA has defined the computations to be used for flow calculation for custody transfer.
 The AGA-3 standard relates to orifice measurement calculations and AGA-7 to turbine meter calculations.
-AGA-8 provided greater accuracy adding a more stringent calculation for gas compressibility.
-AGA-9 defines the standard calculations for the ultrasonic meter method.
-AGA-10, using a given gas composition, computes VOS for verifying the accuracy of the USM.

-For liquid measurement, the American Petroleum Institute (API) provides standards for liquid measurement.
+A relatively new standard, AGA-8, more accurately computes the compressability factor to yield a more accurate flow rate calculation.

-EFM technology is quite well understood and does not pose much mystery to the decision-maker.
+EFM technology is as well understood as sensor technology and does not pose much mystery to the decision-maker.
 There are, however, major system-related issues which must be addressed when selecting EFM equipment: